blackhox/manual/Monitoring.md

 ```
 If the installation was successful, you will see the following picture on the screen.
 Press CTL+C to exit the systemctl status screen.
 ![Grafana logs](https://miro.medium.com/max/700/1*IVTzT2D9cawk2rQq-HdwpA.png "Log")

+Just like the Prometeus server, let's configure the firewall.
+If you are not using port 22 then change the below command otherwise you will block access to your server.